Particular/docs.particular.net/nservicebus/sagas/timeouts.md

 - nservicebus/sagas
 ---

-When working in a message-driven environment no assumptions can be made about when the next message will arrive.
-While the connection-less nature of messaging prevents a system from consuming resources while waiting, there is usually an upper limit on how long from a business perspective to wait.
-At that point, some business-specific action should be taken, as shown:
+In a message-driven environment one can't make any assumptions regarding the order of received messages and when exactly they'll arrive.
+While the connection-less nature of messaging prevents a system from consuming resources while waiting, there is usually an upper limit to waiting period dictated by the business.

+The upper wait time is modeled in NServiceBus as a `Timeout`:

 snippet:saga-with-timeout

-The `RequestTimeout<T>` method tells NServiceBus to send a message to the Timeout Manager which durably records that state.
-The Timeout manager is enabled by default, so there is no configuration needed to get this up and running.

-When the timeout timestamp is elapsed, the Timeout Manager sends a message back to the saga causing its Timeout method to be called with the same state message originally passed.

-This timeout message will always be sent no matter if any message has been sent after requesting a timeout.
+NOTE: Timeouts feature is enabled by default.
+To turn it off it's necessary to disable the `TimeoutManager` feature.

+After calling the `RequestTimeout<T>`, the timeout message will be persisted and scheduled to run after a specified delay or at specified time.

 NOTE: If the saga does not request a timeout then the corresponding timeout method will never be invoked.